Frequently Asked Questions

-On regatta days a shuttle bus runs every 15 minutes from Silverbrook Elementary School to the Rower’s parking lot at the boathouse.
-The bus, paid for by Thomas Jefferson Crew Boosters and other area crew booster clubs, is entirely free to riders and there is plenty of parking at the elementary school, so the bus provides an easy and reliable alternative to driving to the boathouse on regatta days.
-If you plan on taking the shuttle bus, try to leave a few minutes early as the bus leaves only every 15 minutes.
-Also take into account that around lunch time buses will leave every 30 minutes as the two drivers take separate lunch breaks.
+On regatta days a shuttle bus runs every 15 minutes from Silverbrook Elementary School to the rowers' parking lot at the boathouse.
+The bus, paid for by TJ Crew Boosters and other area crew booster clubs, is entirely free to riders, and there is plenty of parking at the elementary school.
+The bus provides an easy and reliable alternative to driving to the boathouse on regatta days.
+If you plan on taking the shuttle bus, try to leave a few minutes early, as the bus leaves only every 15 minutes.
+Also, take into account that around lunch time buses will leave every 30 minutes, as the two drivers take separate lunch breaks.

 20. At what time does practice end?

 Although there is a time when the coaches try to end practices, the schedule is ultimately up to the workout, conditions, and boat traffic each day.
 During winter training, conditioning ends quite consistently around 6:15pm, but times may vary.
-When the rowing season officially starts, the crews have until dark to get off the water, but, especially at the start of the season, the end of practice can range anywhere from 6:00pm to 6:40pm.
+When the rowing season officially starts, the crews have until dark to get off the water, but, especially at the start of the season, the end of practice can range anywhere from 6:00 pm to 6:40 pm.
 Different boats also get off at different times, so carpools across multiple boats should plan on waiting.
-After daylight savings starts, practice is generally over by 7:00pm.
+Once daylight savings starts, practice is generally over by 7:00 pm.
 The times for Saturday practices can vary, so you should pay attention to the coaches and captains for Saturday practice times.

 21. Where and what are the pasta parties?